 Jericho Brown grew up in Shreveport, Louisiana, and worked as a speechwriter for the mayor of New Orleans before earning his PhD in literature and creative writing from the University of Houston.
 He also holds an MFA in creative writing from the University of New Orleans and graduated with a BA from Dillard University in 1998.

-Brown is the author of The Tradition (Copper Canyon Press, 2019); The New Testament (Copper Canyon Press, 2014), which received the Anisfield-Wolf Book Award; and Please (New Issues, 2008), which received the 2009 American Book Award.
+Brown is the author of The Tradition (Copper Canyon Press, 2019), which is a finalist for the 2019 National Book Award in Poetry; The New Testament (Copper Canyon Press, 2014), which received the Anisfield-Wolf Book Award; and Please (New Issues, 2008), which received the 2009 American Book Award.
 Of his work, Ilya Kaminsky writes, "His lyrics are memorable, muscular, majestic.
 His voice in these lines is alive—something that is quite rare in his generation of very bookish and very ironic poetics.
 Brown's poems are living on the page, and they give the reader that much: a sense of having been alive fully."

 Brown is the recipient of a Whiting Writer's Award and has received fellowships from the Bread Loaf Writers' Conference, the Guggenheim Foundation, the Krakow Poetry Seminar in Poland, the National Endowment for the Arts, and the Radcliffe Institute at Harvard University.